Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Spherical functions and archimedean test functions

-Our method of proof should be applicable to other situations where the critical set can be more complicated.
-Indeed in such situation one can establish a soft bound by looking at higher derivatives in $F^k\cU_0(\Fmk)$ in Lemma~\ref{l:clean} and obtain a bound with an exponent $-1/k$.
+Our method of proof should be applicable to other situations where the critical set can be more complicated, for example when combined with ~\cite{CCW:multidimensional-vandercorput} which achieve multidimensional van der Corput estimates with the best uniformity.
+Indeed in such situation one can establish a soft bound by studying higher derivatives in $F^k\cU_0(\Fmk)$ in Lemma~\ref{l:clean} and obtain a bound with a power saving estimate that depends on $k$ and the dimension.